-Investigative Services - includes the Criminal Investigations Division and Special Investigations Divisions.
-These groups are charged with crimes which require highly specialized investigative resources and capabilities such as homicide, narcotics, economic crimes, and sex offenses.
+Investigative Services - includes the Criminal and Special Investigation Divisions.
+These groups respond to crimes which require highly specialized investigative resources and capabilities, such as homicide, narcotics, economic crimes, and sex offenses.
 In addition, they also provide law enforcement related services such as the forensic crime lab, property and evidence, and crime scene investigations to MDPD and other law enforcement agencies operating within the County.